Moderate Party: Moderate Party (1969–present)

 In the 2006 general election, the Moderate Party enjoyed its best result since 1928 with 26.2% of the votes.
 The Moderate Party had formed the Alliance for Sweden, a political and electoral alliance, along with the Centre Party, the Liberal People's Party and the Christian Democrats prior to this election.
 After the election, the Alliance for Sweden was able to form a coalition government.
 Party leader Fredrik Reinfeldt took office as Prime Minister of Sweden on 6 October 2006 along with his cabinet.
 In the 2010 general election, the Moderate Party performed their best results, since the introduction of universal suffrage in 1919, with 30.1% of the votes.
 However, the minor parties in the Alliance performed relatively poorly, and the Reinfeldt cabinet continued in office as a minority government.

 He is the longest-serving non–Social Democrat Prime Minister since Erik Gustaf Boström who left office in 1900.

-In the 2014 European elections, the Moderate Party came in third place nationally with 13.6% of the vote, returning 3 MEPs.
+In the 2014 European elections, the Moderate Party came in third place nationally with 13.6% of the vote, returning three MEPs.

 In the 2014 general election, the Red-Green coalition outpolled Reinfeldt's incumbent Alliance coalition, prompting its resignation.
 The Social Democrat Stefan Löfven became Prime Minister on 3 October 2014.
-The Moderate Party performed reasonably well also in the 2014 election, making Reinfeldt its most successful leader with 3 of their 4 best election results since 1932.
+The Moderate Party performed reasonably well also in the 2014 election, making Reinfeldt its most successful leader with three of their four best election results since 1932.
 Anna Kinberg Batra was elected to succeed Reinfeldt as party leader on 10 January 2015.
 Ulf Kristersson succeeded Kinberg-Batra on 1 October 2017.

 The Moderate Party made its worst election result since 2002 in the 2018 general election.
 Ulf Kristersson announced that the party would "create a new Swedish Model" at the Moderate Party Congress on 5 April 2019 and also that the party would be phasing out the New Moderates name.
 The party also presented its new logo, the old M logo which was used between 1972 and 2006 was adopted again.
 The change in logo was seen by analysts as a way to show that the party breaks with Reinfeldt's policies.
-Ulf Kristersson was also critical to multiculturalism.
+Ulf Kristersson has also been critical of multiculturalism.

 Kristersson held a meeting in December 2019 with Jimmie Åkesson, leader of the Sweden Democrats, and said that he would cooperate with them in parliament.
 The anti-immigration party had previously been subject to a cordon sanitaire by all other parties, with Kristersson himself ruling out dialogue with them ahead of the 2018 elections.
-According to Ann-Cathrine Jungar of Södertörn University, this put Sweden in line with several other European countries in which centre-right and radical-right parties cooperate.
+According to Ann-Cathrine Jungar of Södertörn University, this put Sweden in line with several other European countries in which the centre-right and nationalist-right parties cooperate.